-

 What are the exceptions?

-The following types of trusts aren’t required to file Schedule 15 (however, a T3 return is generally still required):
+Under the current rules, the following types of trusts aren’t required to file Schedule 15; however, a T3 return is generally still required:

 - Graduated rate estates

-- Trusts that hold a total fair market value (FMV) of $50,000 or less in assets throughout the tax year (provided their holdings are limited to deposits, government debt obligation, and listed securities)
+- Trusts that hold a total fair market value (FMV) of $50,000 or less in assets throughout the tax year (provided their holdings are limited to money, government debt obligation, and listed securities)

 - Mutual fund trusts, segregated funds, and master trusts